 While the nation’s attention was focused on Iraq, the House passed a spending plan for the upcoming fiscal year that paved the way for the Administration’s proposed deep tax cuts.
 Next, Bill examined who these tax cuts would benefit and their potential effect on an already fragile economy.
 Then, with city, state and county governments facing unprecedented budget shortfalls, Serena Cruz, Commissioner of Multnomah County, Oregon, considered how the cost of war in Iraq could worsen the crisis in our communities.

 Finally, Bill Moyers interviewed Charles Lewis, founder and executive director of the Center for Public Integrity, about how some high-level government advisors were using their influence to profit from the war in Iraq.
 And an essay on the history of the great river Euphrates.
-You can access the original Web page for this program at the archived NOW With Bill Moyers website.

 Watch the Essay